AdrSkapars/uom_policy_dataset/Code of Good Research Conduct.md

 Poor research practice includes, but is not limited to, the following:

-- Failure to give appropriate recognition to others involved in research activity where this does not constitute plagiarism as defined above;
+h) Failure to give appropriate recognition to others involved in research activity where this does not constitute plagiarism as defined above;
-- Deviation from current accepted practice in carrying out research where this does not fit into any category described above;
+i) Deviation from current accepted practice in carrying out research where this does not fit into any category described above;
-- Mismanagement or inadequate preservation of data and/or primary materials where this does not fit criteria d) vi above.
+j) Mismanagement or inadequate preservation of data and/or primary materials where this does not fit criteria d) vi above.

 # The University’s Expectations of its Researchers